felipemaiapolo/infoselect/README.md

 1. `get_gmm(X, y, y_cat=False, num_comps=[2,5,10,15,20], val_size=0.33, reg_covar=1e-06, random_state=42)`:

     - Firstly, this function validate the number of GMM components, for each model it will train, in a holdout set using the mean log likelihood of samples in that set.
-Finally, it returns a trained Scikit-Learn GMM (or a dictionary of them in the case which Y is categorical) in the whole set `(X,y)`.
+If Y is non-categorical, it returns a [Scikit-Learn GMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) fitted in (y,X) model (in this order).
+On the other hand, if Y is categorical it returns a Python dictionary containing one [Scikit-Learn GMM](https://scikit-learn.org/stable/modules/generated/sklearn.mixture.GaussianMixture.html) fitted in X conditional on each category - something like X[y==c,:].
+Format `{0:gmm0, 1:gmm1, ..., C:gmmC}`.

         - **X**: numpy array of features;
         - **y**: numpy array of labels;